Gorgeous (Kanye West song): Composition

 "Gorgeous" is a bluesy, rock-driven song that features West's thoughts on social injustice.
 Other topics such as sexual exploitation and social disillusionment are expressed throughout the track.
 The song opens with a melodic electric guitar chord, erupting into the hook provided by Kid Cudi.
-The guitar riff is derived from an instrumental cover of The Turtles's 1968 song "You Showed Me" performed by the group Enoch Light and The Glittering Guitars.
+The guitar riff is derived from an instrumental cover of The Turtles's 1968 song "You Showed Me" performed by the group Enoch Light and The Glittering Guitars, and the hook is an interpolation of the original Turtles song's chorus.
 The production style found within the song is noticeably more subdued than average West compositions, quietly playing alongside the lush guitar playing.
 West muses about social issues and comments on his past critics, rapping at a modest pace over the guitar-driven production.
 Jon Caramanica of The New York Times commented on West's lyrical presentation on the track and compared him to rapper Jay-Z, writing "on 'Gorgeous' he sneers at the competition, 'you blowing up? / that’s good / fantastic', maybe the iciest blow-off since 'Jay-Z’s You got a little dough?
 That’s cool with me.'"
 Sputnikmusic's Channing Freeman felt that the song was "broodingly slow" and that it was "driven by piano chords and a questing electric guitar."
 Dan Vidal of URB commented on the intricacy of the lyrics:

 "On 'Gorgeous,' he treats his distorted vocals as if they were another instrument to be blended seamlessly into the mix alongside the muted electric guitar-riff.
 He spits: Penitentiary chances, the devil dances / and eventually answers to the call of autumn / all them fallin’, for the love of ballin’ / get caught with 30 rocks, the cop look like Alec Baldwin.
 This track is an excellent microcosm of the album because it exemplifies the pinnacle of Ye’s visionary talent.”